root-project/root/README/ReleaseNotes/v604/index.md

 ### PyROOT

  - Fix lookup of templated classes in namespace with arguments that have 'std::' in their name [ROOT-7448]
+ - Use GetTrueTypeName() instead of GetFullTypeName(), as the latter loses namespaces

 ### Tree